 In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740)": which simplify various aspects related to accounting for income taxes.
 ASU 2019-12 removes certain exceptions to the general principles in ASC 740 and also clarifies and amends existing guidance to improve consistent application.
-The Company adopted ASU 2019-12 as of January 1, 2021.
-The adoption has no impact on the consolidated financial statements of the Company.
+The ASU is effective for fiscal years beginning after December 15, 2020 and for interim periods within those fiscal years.
+The guidance will be applied either retrospectively or prospectively based upon the applicable amendments.
+The Company does not expect the adoption to have a material impact on its consolidated financial statements.